 It’s been a long road to economic recovery.
-Federal spending and state budgets have been reduced significantly, pushing municipalities to address only the most urgent water and wastewater projects.
+Reduced federal spending and state budgets pushed municipalities to address only the most urgent water and wastewater projects.

-Yet, the industry continues to tread water as one report after another draws attention to the state of the nation’s water infrastructure: $1 trillion needed for repairs and expansion over the next 25 years, according to the American Water Works Assn., and $2.5 to $4.3 trillion needed for public water and wastewater over a 20-year period, according to the U.S. Conference of Mayors Water Council.
+The industry continued to tread water as one report after another drew attention to the state of the nation’s water infrastructure: $1 trillion needed for repairs and expansion over the next 25 years, according to the American Water Works Assn., and $2.5 to $4.3 trillion needed for public water and wastewater over a 20-year period, according to the U.S. Conference of Mayors Water Council.

-While economic uncertainty continues to lurk, there are glimmering signs of modest recovery for the municipal water sector in 2013.
-Do you think we will see economic improvements trickle down to our industry, or should we brace for another uncertain year ahead?
+While economic uncertainty continues to lurk, there are glimmering signs of recovery for the municipal water sector this year.
+Do you think we will see economic improvements trickle down to our industry?
 Please e-mail us your thoughts at email@example.com .